City Museum (St. Louis, Missouri): 1st floor

-One of the museum's most popular attractions, the Enchanted Caves and Shoe Shafts run through the center of the museum all the way to the 10th floor.
-Opened in 2003, the Caves are an elaborate system of tunnels hand-sculpted by Bob Cassilly and his crew.
-Since 2007, the Caves have also contained a 1924 Wurlitzer Pipe Organ from the Rivoli Theater in New York City.
-The Shoe Shafts were developed from structures built for the International Shoe distribution operation.
+The Caves also enclose several multistory slides called the Shoe Shafts, developed from structures built for the International Shoe distribution operation.
 To get the shoes from various floors to the loading dock, staff would place the shoes on spiral shafts.
 The Shafts opened in 2003 with one three-story spiral slide.
 Five years later, the museum added a ten-story slide that starts at the roof and leads down to the Caves' entrance.
 Two other slides have since been added: one 5-story and one 10-story.

 The Mezzanine

 The Mezzanine contains the museum's food court.

 2nd floor

-The Vault Room, an 1870s vault withdrawn from the First National Bank of St. Louis, contains two 3,000-pound vault doors and a hall of mirrors.
+The Vault Room, an 1870s vault from the First National Bank of St. Louis, contains two 3,000-pound vault doors and a hall of mirrors.
 The room also has a marble bar and about 1,000 safety deposit boxes.
 Off to the side of the Vault Room and leading to the Enchanted Caves is St. George's Chamber, which holds vintage opera posters and a statue of St. George from the former Saint George's Catholic Church in Chicago.
 Also on this floor is The Shoelace Factory, featuring shoelace machines from the 1890s, where visitors can order custom-made laces.